Skip to content

 void from_json(const nlohmann::json&, type&);

-In both cases they call the to_json/from_json functions of the base type before serializing/deserializing the members of the derived type:
+In first two cases, they call the to_json/from_json functions of the base type before serializing/deserializing the members of the derived type:

 class A { /* ... */ };